Example Pretrial Documents for Plaintiff's Lawyers

 - Designation of Expert Witnesses

-In the 3% of cases that do go to trial, strategic choices you make in discovery and the extent to which you prepared your case assuming it would go to trial is critical in getting the best possible result.
+In cases that do go to trial, strategic choices you make in discovery and the extent to which you prepared your case is critical in getting the best possible result.
 Even the best lawyers have regrets at trial for the things that did or did not do in discovery.
+You win cases by putting yourself in a position to win at the settlement table or at trial.

 Some of these materials are educational from the perspective of how to conduct discovery.
 Reading a well-done deposition of a defendant in a car accident case is a great tool for learning how to take that same deposition in your case.
 But some of these materials are simple forms you can cut and paste from that will make your job easier.
 No one should be drafting a car accident or even a medical malpractice complaint entirely from scratch.